valentinsoare/CanRunABankAppInCLI/README.md

 # BankAppInCLI
-Bvanking Application With All Its Trimmings In Java using JPA/Hibernate, concurrency, custom data structures, SOLID design principles along with Gang of Four design patterns.
+Baanking application Wwth all its trimmings In Java using OOP principles, JPA/Hibernate, concurrency, custom data structures, SOLID Design Principles along with Gang of Four Design Patterns.